Gil Shaham, violin

 Gil Shaham

 Shaham has more than two dozen concerto and solo CDs to his name, earning multiple Grammys, a Grand Prix du Disque, Diapason d’Or, and Gramophone Editor’s Choice.
 Many of these recordings appear on Canary Classics, the label he founded in 2004.
-His CDs include 1930s Violin Concertos, Virtuoso Violin Works, Elgar’s Violin Concerto, Hebrew Melodies, The Butterfly Lovers and many more.
-His most recent recording in the series 1930s Violin Concertos Vol. 2, including Prokofiev’s Violin Concerto and Bartok’s Violin Concerto No. 2, was nominated for a Grammy Award.
-His latest recording of Beethoven and Brahms Concertos with The Knights was released in 2021 and also nominated for a Grammy.
+His 2016 recording “1930s Violin Concertos Vol. 2” as well as his 2021 recording of Beethoven and Brahms Concertos with The Knights were nominated for Grammy Awards.

 “His virtuosity is breathtaking . . . .”—The Telegraph